nitzanlab/AnnoTransfer/README.md

 In a parallel run, first a csv will be created with all compositions required.
 Then, workers will be dispatched until all compositions results were reported to `Results` directory.
 1. Edit the global parameter or the used dataset if you wish in `$PROJECT_DIR/Parallel_run/tasker.py`.
 Here you can control batch size, subsets size, repeats, the dataset used etc.
 2. On a machine with SLURM (such as phoenix) run `$PROJECT_DIR/Parallel_run/tasker_and_dispatcher.sh`.

+For details and help see Parallel Run section.
 #### 4.2 Linear Run
 In a linear run, each composition will start training and reporting loss only once the one that preceded it completed.
 1. Edit the global parameter if you wish in `$PROJECT_DIR/Linear_run/optimal_compositions.sbatch`.
 Here you can control batch size, subsets size, repeats, the dataset used etc.